goingnowhere/composting-toilet-scaffolding/README.md

     <img src="images/modular_design.png" alt="Image of four side panel structure.
 These are used to construct, from left to right, a composting cabin a urinal and then another composting cabin.">
 </p>

-The components are constructed once and stored whole to enable easy set up and strike.
-The components are as follows:
+The  structures are constructed once and stored whole to enable easy set up and strike.
+The component strcutures are as follows:

 - **Side Panel** This is modular panel that is the key to construction.
 It´s poles are embedded into the ground using holes dug by a power auger.
 This provides stability, wind resistance and enables the structure to be placed on unlevel ground.
 It has extensive joints that set the correct distances for all other components.
 It is symetric so that it can be used as the left, right or center panel of any construction.